junxit/us-congress-bills-111/bill.md

 legis-num: H.R.
 4899
 congress: 111th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: IN THE HOUSE OF REPRESENTATIVES
 ---

 # H.R.
 4899

 > Making emergency supplemental appropriations for disaster relief and summer jobs for the fiscal year ending September 30, 2010, and for other purposes.

-That the following sums are appropriated, out of any money in the Treasury not otherwise appropriated, for the fiscal year ending September 30, 2010, and for other purposes, namely:

 ## § 101.
 Rescissions